 Hello cute little Dutch Apple Pie Cookies!
 These are the perfect little three bite apple pie -slash- cookie.
 They have a circle of pie crust on the bottom, then a layer of finely diced cinnamon apple filling, with the most delicious, sweet, buttery crumb topping.
 They are made in a standard size muffin tin.
 I say cookie instead of mini pie because of the ratio of crust to filling to crumb topping.
-The filling is thin and subtle, just adding a nice tart flavor to compliment the sweetness of the crumb topping.
+The filling is thin and subtle, just adding a nice tart flavor to complement the sweetness of the crumb topping.

 When these were sitting on my kitchen countertop, I lost all self control.
 I had to bring some to my sweet neighbors so I would stop eating them all!

 These are really much easier to make than a traditional apple pie, and more fun too!
 I took a couple of shortcuts – first, I used a refrigerated pie crust.
-When I don’t make my own pie crust, Marie Calendars is my favorite by far, and it comes in a package with two rolls (look near the refrigerated biscuits).
+When I don’t make my own pie crust, Marie Callender’s is my favorite by far, and it comes in a package with two rolls (look near the refrigerated biscuits).
 You will just need one roll for this recipe, and you can freeze the other one for later use.

 I also enlisted the help of an apple peeler, which makes peeling, coring, and slicing the apples so easy!
 It literally takes about 15 seconds per apple to get the job done, and my boys think this is the greatest invention ever!
 If you enjoy making any kind of apple dessert, this is an inexpensive tool to add to your kitchen that will make your life so much easier.